 D7 Retirement Visa

-The D7 Visa, or the Passive Income Visa, allows UK citizens to retire and work in Portugal if they have passive income from sources such as a pension, real estate investments, intellectual property, or other financial equity.
+The D7 Visa, or the Passive Income Visa, allows UK citizens to retire and live in Portugal if they have passive income from sources such as a pension, real estate investments, intellectual property, or other financial equity.

 D2 Entrepreneur Visa